 Sea Isle Boulevard, the main entryway into Sea Isle City, runs for about 1.7 miles through an expansive brackish estuarine wetland complex, proceeding from the Garden State Parkway Interchange 17 to the western approach of the Ludlam Thoroughfare Bridge that connects to

-Sea Isle Boulevard is a designated Coastal Emergency Evacuation Route that has experienced tidal flooding during storm events with less than 100-year magnitude.
+Sea Isle Boulevard is a designated Coastal Emergency Evacuation Route.
+In its previous condition, the roadway existed below the 100-year flood elevation and experienced tidal flooding from events of less than 100-year magnitude.
+In addition to the roadway’s susceptibility to flooding, the pavement was degraded with areas of noticeable settlement.
+Additionally, three twin-pipe “tidal equalizer” culverts were in deteriorated condition, as was the bulkhead at Sunk’s Creek, which was commonly used for recreational purposes.
 This project addressed resiliency by raising the roadway to accommodate flooding events along an emergency evacuation route.

 HOW WE HELPED